WyattJordan/Arduino-Pixelstick-4.0/README.md

   Coming soon! (hopefully) Upload any image and have the pixelstick display that image as it is moved at a constant rate.

 # I Want One
   Contact me (wyattsjordan@gmail.com).
-Seriously, the documentation on this is clearly not done and if you're really interested in constructing one yourself you're gonna need some guidance cause squeezing maximum capability out of an arduino to do all the stuff I wanted this thing to do leads to a pretty unintuitive menu system.
+Seriously, the documentation on this is clearly not done and if you're really interested in constructing one yourself you're gonna need some guidance.
+I squeezed the maximum capability out of an arduino possible for his project which led to a pretty unintuitive UI.

   Caveat: (some time and $)
   Here are the parts and total cost: